TV Tropes Needs Your Help

 - Artificial Human: There are several.

 - Bait-and-Switch Credits: Even though it is a manga the artwork for the covers and the artwork for the pages are very different.
-Characters having outfits they do not wear.
+Especially in the first few volumes.

-- Bare Your Midriff: Some charcters, sometimes.
+- Bare Your Midriff: Some characters, sometimes.
 Notably Baroqueheat.